-As a result of the movement, a liquid or gas is displaced, or compressed, with pumps and compressors.
-In engines, the work is done on the piston with gases, which can then be transferred to other components, such as the crankshaft.
+As a result of movement, a liquid or gas is displaced, or compressed, with pumps and compressors.
+In engines, work is done on the piston with gases, which can then be transferred to other components, such as the crankshaft.

 The crankshaft is the part of an engine that converts the reciprocating linear motion of the piston into circular motion.